codacy/docs/CONTRIBUTING.md

         branch = release-2.0.0
     ```

-    Make sure that you pull the latest changes from this branch of the chart submodule.
+1. Make sure that you pull the latest changes from this branch of the chart submodule.

+    ```bash
+    cd submodules/chart
+    git checkout release-2.0.0
+    git pull
+    cd ../..
+    ```

 1. Edit the file [`mkdocs.yml`](mkdocs.yml) and update the value of the variable `extra.version` to the correct version of the chart.